J-Tynan/OneNote-HTML-Cleaner/README.md

 # [WIP] OneNote HTML Cleaner

+Status: PWA tested — conversion and test updates

+This project has an updated PWA scaffold and the test suite was recently converted to ES modules (ESM).
+The PWA and core conversion pipeline have been tested locally (Playwright + native smoke tests) and are currently working.
+See "Project Notes" below for developer-facing changes that may affect local setup or CI.

 OneNote HTML Cleaner is being refactored from a single PowerShell script into a framework-free Progressive Web App (PWA).
 The goal is to provide an offline-capable, browser-based workflow for cleaning exported OneNote HTML with a modular, testable pipeline.

 ## Current Status